-- 1. We noted the Board adopted an anti-harassment policy at its meeting on February 26, 2007. - 2.
+- 1. We noted the Board adopted an anti-harassment policy at its meeting on October 15, 2007. - 2.
 We read the policy, noting it included the following requirements from Ohio Rev. Code Section 3313.666(B), unless otherwise specified: - (1) A statement prohibiting harassment, intimidation, or bullying of any student on school property or at school-sponsored events; - (2) A definition of harassment, intimidation, or bullying that shall include the definition in division (A) of Ohio Rev. Code Section 3313.666;

+West Holmes Local School District

+Holmes County

-West Holmes Local School District Independent Accountant's Report on Applying Agreed-Upon Procedures Page 2
+Independent Accountants' Report on Applying Agreed-Upon Procedures

+Page 2

-- (3) A procedure for reporting prohibited incidents; "Requirement was not included in the policy" - (4) A requirement that school personnel report prohibited incidents of which they are aware to the school principal or other administrator designated by the principal; - (5) A requirement that parents or guardians of any student involved in a prohibited incident be notified and, to the extent permitted by section 3319.321 of the Revised Code and the "Family Educational Rights and Privacy Act of 1974," 88 Stat.
+- (3) A procedure for reporting prohibited incidents; - (4) A requirement that school personnel report prohibited incidents of which they are aware to the school principal or other administrator designated by the principal; - (5) A requirement that parents or guardians of any student involved in a prohibited incident be notified and, to the extent permitted by section 3319.321 of the Revised Code and the "Family Educational Rights and Privacy Act of 1974," 88 Stat.
 571, 20 U.S.C.
-1232q, as amended, have access to any written reports pertaining to the prohibited incident; "Requirement was not included in the policy" - (6) A procedure for documenting any prohibited incident that is reported; "Requirement was not included in the policy" - (7) A procedure for responding to and investigating any reported incident; "Requirement was not included in the policy" - (8) A strategy for protecting a victim from additional harassment, intimidation, or bullying, and from retaliation following a report; "Requirement was not included in the policy" - (9) A disciplinary procedure for any student guilty of harassment, intimidation, or bullying, which shall not infringe on any student's rights under the first amendment to the Constitution of the United States; - (10) A requirement that the district administration semiannually provide the president of the district board a written summary of all reported incidents and post the summary on its web site, if the district has a web site, to the extent permitted by section 3319.321 of the Revised Code and the "Family Educational Rights and Privacy Act of 1974," 88 Stat.
+1232q, as amended, have access to any written reports pertaining to the prohibited incident; - (6) A procedure for documenting any prohibited incident that is reported; - (7) A procedure for responding to and investigating any reported incident; - (8) A strategy for protecting a victim from additional harassment, intimidation, or bullying, and from retaliation following a report; - (9) A disciplinary procedure for any student guilty of harassment, intimidation, or bullying, which shall not infringe on any student's rights under the first amendment to the Constitution of the United States; - (10) A requirement that the district administration semiannually provide the president of the district board a written summary of all reported incidents and post the summary on its web site, if the district has a web site, to the extent permitted by section 3319.321 of the Revised Code and the "Family Educational Rights and Privacy Act of 1974," 88 Stat.
 571, 20 U.S.C.
 1232q, as amended,